simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 The Incarnate Lama of Lamayuru was away, and we were allowed to visit his living rooms, which were, as usual, neat and orderly.

 According to the lamas of the monastery, the oldest part of the convent is the temple called Seng-ge sgang, situated at the southern end of the cliff of Lamayuru.
-The principal image is that of Manjushri or Jam-pe yang.
+The principal image is that of Mañjushri or Jam-pe yang.
 According to a local tradition the Seng-ge sgang temple dates back to the bKa-gdams period, that is the eleventh century A.D.
 Dr. A. H. Francke, who visited this temple, thinks that the tradition is quite in agreement with the general appearance of the temple.
 (14)

 We also paid a visit to a ruined Bön sanctuary, referred to by Dr. Francke.
 (15) Unfortunately the frescoes that once adorned the walls of the edifice were in a very dilapidated condition and one could hardly identify the images represented on them.